reema0814/Azure-Synapse-Analytics-Day/05-data-science-with-spark.md

-# Exercise 5 - Data Science with Azure Synapse Spark [Read-Only]
+# Exercise 5 - Data Science with Azure Synapse Spark [Read-Only/optional]

 > **Note**: The following Exercise 5 is for future functionality only outside of the AIAD program and therefore provided as **educational reading only**.
 This repo documentation will be updated once exercise 5 is available for use.